By J. Strauss

 “Some motorcycles at north end limit.
 The ARCO on Pacific Coast Highway.
 Nine One One but nobody picks up when I call.
 Would you mind drifting by and making sure they’re okay?”
 Bobby framed the question using his most wheedling tone.

 “Ten-four,” he answered.
-Normally he liked hands on fieldwork, but on this stormy night he just wanted to enjoy the junk, the waves and his glow.
+Normally he liked hands-on fieldwork, but on this stormy night, he just wanted to enjoy the junk, the waves, and his glow.
 There were two other cruisers on patrol for a town of twenty thousand sleeping residents.
 That Bobby hadn’t sent one of them meant they were busy doing other stuff in other places.
-Since recent combined radio installations bringing all the small departments of Southern California into joint communication calls in general were no longer broadcast.
+Since recently combined radio installations bringing all the small departments of Southern California into joint communication calls, in general, were no longer broadcast.

 Howard took three corners gently, and then pushed his accelerator to the floor as he hit PCH.
 It was a two-mile straight shot to the corner gas station.
 Breaking down hard from a hundred and thirty-five his Ford moved in toward the pumps like the black land shark it was.
 Four Harleys filled with chrome sparkled brightly in reflected glare back from the Ford’s headlights.

 Automatically Howard pushed the radio transmit button again.

 “Ten six,” he told Bobby, letting the man know he was at the scene.